sl-solution/InMemoryDatasets.jl/README.md

 # Joins

-`leftjoin`, `innerjoin` , `outerjoin`, `antijoin`, and  `closejoin`  are the main function for joining two data sets.
-The `closejoin` join two data sets based on exact match on the key variable or the closest match when the exact match doesn't exist.
+`leftjoin`, `innerjoin` , `outerjoin`, `antijoin`, and  `closejoin`  are the main functions for joining two data sets. `closejoin` joins two data sets based on exact match on the key variable or the closest match when the exact match doesn't exist.

 `closejoin!` does the joining in-place.
-The in-place operation also can be done for `leftjoin` when there is no more than one match observation from the right table.
+The in-place operation also can be done for `leftjoin` when there is no more than one match from the right data set.

-> The joining functions use the formatted value for find the match.
+> The joining functions use the formatted value for finding the match.

 ## Examples